Shivamkak19/request-throttler/README.md

 # Goal

 Design and implement a request throttler in Typescript or Rust based on the formalization and assumptions above that enforce the invariants proposed.

-We propose the following typescript interface to the request throttler to comply to (feel free to port to Rust if you implement in Rust).
-Your goal is to propose a system design and an implementation for `throttle`

 ```tsx
 interface RateLimit {